d-ries/linux-essentials/06_software/99_assignments.md

 Update the local APT cache.
 This will get the latest info from the repositories

 ## Task 2
-Upgrade all installed packages to the latest available version
+Upgrade all packages installed with _apt_ to the latest available version

 ## Task 3
-Search for a package that has something to do with 'usage stats'.
+Search with apt for a package that has something to do with 'usage stats'.
 You will see `btop` as one of the results.
 Install the package and run the app

 ## Task 4
-Search for a package that has something to do with colorful cat.
+Search with apt for a package that has something to do with colorful cat.
 You will see `lolcat` as one of the results.
 Install the package and run the following commands:
 cd
 cat .bash_history
 lolcat .bash_history

 ## Task 5
-Install the package 'neofetch' and run the app
+Install with apt the package 'neofetch' and run the app

 ## Task 6
 Search with apt for "the matrix" and install the package which resembles the display of the matrix movie.
 Run the app